We purchased the large (10kg) Safefill Refillable Gas Bottle, which holds 19.5L of LPG and are delighted with it!

 - If you Have a Problem Refilling

-- Safefill states on its website that ‘not all forecourts will allow you to fill Safefill bottles’ (although we have never experienced a problem refilling on a forecourt.)
+- Safefill states on its website that ‘not all forecourts will allow you to fill Safefill bottles’ (although we have rarely experienced a problem refilling on a forecourt.)

 - However, if you do have a problem, the Safefill website gives details of Safefill refilling retailers.